BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 6 Clean architecture (but this is basically just a restructuring of the project + discovering that I almost did a perfect clean architecture without even realizing it)

-7 TDDBetter (TDD but writing tests for modules, not classes...)
+7 TDDClassic (TDD but writing tests for modules, not classes...)

 8 Events Variation (**ELIMINATED** in V1 normalization)